 </ul>

-In this code,inner.PageIdascategoryListofparentIdParameters, accurately specifies which subcategory of the category to be retrieved.
-This way, even if there is no direct configuration of the third-level navigation on the backend, we can still dynamically present it through the logic of the template.
+In this code block,inner.PageIdascategoryListofparentIdThe parameter precisely specifies which subcategory of the category to retrieve.
+This way, even if the backend has not directly configured the third-level navigation, we can dynamically present it through the template logic.

 Scenario two: Directly associate and display document/product list under the second-level menu

-You can also choose to display the latest articles or hot products under the associated category directly in the dropdown area of the second-level menu items, rather than just displaying the subcategories.This is very useful for content display websites, such as e-commerce or information portals.
+You can also choose to display the latest articles or hot products directly under the associated category in the dropdown area of the secondary menu item, rather than just displaying the subcategories.This is very practical for content display websites, such as e-commerce or information portals.

 <ul>